Gluesticks Blog

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.

+It feels like such an open space when the doors are closed, but we all know how much stuff is hidden behind those doors.
+Mission accomplished!
 As you can see, the kids have had their way in the game cupboard and it doesn’t look as tidy as it did when we finished this project 4 months ago, but that’s life.
-At least it’s all hidden away one the doors close, right?
+At least it’s all hidden away once the doors close, right?

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.